-I haven’t seen strabismus mentioned specifically in a movie until I watched View from the Top with Gwyneth Paltrow, Candice Bergen, Kelly Preston, Rob Lowe, Christina Applegate, Mark Ruffalo and comic Mike Myers.
-I frequently pick up movies at garage sales for $1 and was attracted to this 2003 movie because it’s “In the hilarious style of Legally Blonde and Sweet Home Alabama,” movies which I enjoyed.
-I am not a big Mike Myers fan, but I like the other actors.
+I had not seen strabismus mentioned specifically in a movie until I watched View from the Top with Gwyneth Paltrow, Candice Bergen, Kelly Preston, Rob Lowe, Christina Applegate, Mark Ruffalo and comic Mike Myers.
+I frequently pick up movies at garage sales for $1 and was attracted to this 2003 movie because according to the packaging it’s “In the hilarious style of Legally Blonde and Sweet Home Alabama,” movies which I enjoyed.
+I am not a big Mike Myers fan, but I like the movie’s other actors.
 I was caught off guard when Myers first appeared on screen, because of the marked strabismus he exhibited.
-I’m sure his fans have seen his cross-eyed antics, but it was new to me.
+His fans may have seen his cross-eyed antics, but it was new to me.

 Other images of Myers on the internet don’t show this pronounced eye turn, so I speculated for a while on how he has the eye control to be that cross-eyed at will.
 A closer look at other photos indicate that he is right-eye dominant (like me) and his eyes look pretty straight when he uses his dominant eye.
 But, in this movie he chooses to use his left, non-dominant eye, and the turn is quite pronounced.
 I’m speculating because it’s something I have noticed in myself, but these photos illustrate what I’m talking about: focusing with the right eye vs. the left.

-The clip actually cuts out Kelly Preston’s character’s last remark, which is also so accurate to what I have experienced.
+The clip on you tube that I referenced above actually cuts out Kelly Preston’s character’s last remark, which is also so accurate to what I have experienced.
 She mentions his eye and then says “Oh, I didn’t notice.”
 Yea, right.!
 It’s over the top in making fun of the airline industry as well as strabismus.
 Rated PG-13 for language and sexual references, I may let my younger children see it and fast forward through the objectionable parts.
 They were watching when I was looking for the clip though and thought it was “stupid.”
 In this type of comedy, that’s pretty much the point.
-Legally Blonde is equally extreme in it’s characterizations.
+Legally Blonde is equally extreme in it’s characterizations and they love that one!
+I’m wondering if strabismus is not portrayed in movies because so many of us would potentially be offended if that were the case.